nkyriakopoulou/DiSSCo-project/README.md

 # DiSSCo-project
-Research project in Naturalis Biodiversity Center with the title "Repair what is broken: Digital specimens and sequence information", Master specialization: Biodiversity and Sustainability, Department of Biology, Leiden University
+Master research project in the context of the DiSSCo Prepare project, the Preparatory Phase of DiSSCo (DiSSCo is the Distributed System of Scientific Collections Research Infrastructure -DiSSCo RI).
+The project was titled: "Repair what is broken: Digital specimens and sequence information" and it was carried out under the Master specialization "Biodiversity and Sustainability" (Department of Biology, Leiden University).